solutionstack/XSession/README.md

 # XSession
-A PHP class to easily handle multiple sessions
+An OO-PHP class to easily handle sessions